pdjingle/ResturGener/README.md

 * Texting option does not work yet.
 * Occassionally, the API will not work.
 Take a break if this happens.
 * API can be really slow at times.
+* After the "No Results" modal, new searches will not save in the local storage of "Previous Searches".
+Problem is fixed when page is refreshed.

 ## Future Ideas